“Just do it”

 Using these numbers to determine what’s working is a great way to shape and mold your strategy and narrow down which keywords to focus on or which outreach methods are a good fit for your audience.

 Nike, McDonalds, Apple, and Bounty are all great examples of brands with strong market awareness because you see their slogan and instantly know their brand.
-Inbound marketing draws people to your brand, essentially boosting your awareness.
+Inbound marketing draws people to your brand, combining awareness with positive associations.

-The only major difference is that instead of shouting random information from a mountain top, you'll be able to target audiences and serve them content they'll benefit most from.
-It's like concentrated awareness and its a great place to start!
+The key difference is that instead of shouting random information from a mountain top, you'll be able to target audiences and serve them content they'll benefit most from.
+It's like concentrated awareness and it's a great place to start!

 Do you have more questions about inbound marketing and awareness?
 Drop them in the comments below!